 After your appointment

-When treatment is initiated, weekly visits are required for a month.
-Thereafter, visits are monthly provided the family are able to give the injections at home.
+When treatment begins, weekly visits are required for one month, then monthly if families administer injections at home.

 Refer to this service